Frequently Asked Questions

 What if I cannot return the laptop by the designated date?

 All students are required to return their LTuZone hardware during the designated return period.
-This date is listed on the LTU's ehelp website, through Blackboard announcements and through LTU Webmail prior to classes ending each May.
+This date is listed on the LTU's ehelp website, through Canvas announcements and through LTU Webmail prior to classes ending each May.

 The LTU laptop agreement, which all students sign, specifies that if students do not return their LTuZone hardware within the designated return period (or immediately upon termination of the agreement) a penalty of $20 per day will be assessed to their student accounts.